ianmcook/ExecNode-presentation-2021/PRESENTATION.md

 ???

+None of the concrete implementations of `ExecNode` are exposed in headers, so they can't be constructed directly outside the Translation Unit where they are defined.
+Instead, factories to create them are added to a registry.

 "why a registry?"

-- Decouple implementations from consumers of the interface
+- Decouple implementations from consumers of the interface (prime example: we have two classes for scalar and grouped aggregate and potentially multiple coming up for hash join)
 - Optimization
 - Easier composition with out-of-library extensions like "scan" nodes
 - More consitent construction for the bindings